cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 After __name__ guard code
 ```

-If we instead import `a_module.py` in a different module, then since the string `"a_module"` is hardcoded to the special variable `__name__`, the guard code is not satisfied and we instead get the following output:
+If we instead import `a_module.py` in a different module, then since the string `"a_module"` is hardcoded to the special variable `__name__`, the guard code is not satisfied, and we instead get the following output:

 ```
 Before __name__ guard code